 Animal Winter Behavior: Hibernation$4.95 -

-Parts of a Narwhal Life Cycle Activities$7.50 -
+Parts of a Narwhal Life Cycle Activities$7.50

-About Anastasia | Anastasia is a certified early childhood teacher with over twenty years of experience in Montessori classrooms and homeschooling.
-As the founder of Montessori Nature, she creates evidence-based, nature-inspired educational printables.
-Discover more resources on her blog and Teachers Pay Teachers store.
+About Anastasia | Anastasia is an early childhood teacher with over twenty years of experience spanning Montessori classrooms and homeschooling environments.
+Holding a Master’s in Information Science, she uniquely bridges the worlds of education and information design—bringing clarity, organization, and research-backed structure to every resource she creates.
+As the founder of Montessori Nature, Anastasia develops evidence-based, nature-inspired educational printables that support holistic child development.
+Her work reflects a deep commitment to fostering curiosity, independence, and a love for learning through thoughtfully designed materials.
+Explore more of her resources on her blog and Teachers Pay Teachers store.